xlfe/pyjdbq/README.md

   --debug            Extra verbose
 ```

-Install the systemd unit file and check your journald logs to make sure there's no errors!
+Install the systemd unit file and check your journald logs to make sure there's no errors

 ```bash